shreyasnisal/Quiz-App/README.md

-# Quiz-App
+# QuizApp
-Quiz App for handheld devices made in React-Native

-This documentation assumes that you have nodejs and react-native downloaded.

-Use the command:
-'$ npm init'
+This repository contains the Quiz app for android and iOS devices, developed in react-native.
+The application uses the QuizApp-WebService.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### Prerequisites

+nodejs
+react-native
+QuizApp-WebService

+### Installing

-to inititialise the project.
+Use the following command to initialise the project:
+`npm init`

-Use npm install to install required node-modules.
-This should create a node_modules directory and a package-lock.json file in your project root directory.
+Run `npm install` to install the required node modules.
+This should create a node_modules directory and a package-lock.json in your project root directory.

-Navigate to the /android directory and use the command:
+Navigate to the /android directory and run `gradlew clean` to build the project.
-'$gradlew clean'
-to build the project.

-Navigate back to the project root directory and use the command:
-'$ react-native run-android'
+## Deployment

+### Android
-to build and run the project on a connected android device or an emulator.
+In the project root directory, run `react-native run-android` to build and run the project on an emulator or a connected device.

-Note: You must have android SDK installed and 'adb' added to your PATH variable.
+Note: To build the project on an android device, you must have android SDK installed and 'adb' added to your PATH system variable.

+### iOS
+In the project root directory, run `react-native run-ios` to build and run the project on an emulator or a connected device.

+Note: To build the project on an iOS device, you require the machine running the macOS, and XCode installed.

+## Contributing

+Issues are welcome.
+Please add a screenshot of bug and code snippet.
+Quickest way to solve issue is to reproduce it on one of the examples.

+Pull requests are welcome.
+If you want to make major changes, it is better to first create an issue and discuss it first.